 Custodial Credit Risk- Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the Recreation Commission's deposits may not be returned to it.
-State statutes require the Recreation Commission's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City or the Federal Home Loan Bank of Topeka except during designated "peak periods" when required coverage is 50%.
+State statutes require the Recreation Commission's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City or the Federal Home Loan Bank of Topeka, except during designated "peak periods" when required coverage is 50%.
 The Recreation Commission does not use designated "peak periods".

-At June 30, 2017 the carrying amount of the Recreation Commission's deposits, including certificates of deposit, was \$341,521 and the bank balance was \$351,661.
+At June 30, 2018, the Recreation Commission's carrying amount of deposits was \$272,420 and the bank balance was \$275,547.
 The bank balance was held by one bank resulting in a concentration of credit risk.
-Of the bank balance, \$250,000 was covered by federal depository insurance and the remainder was covered by pledged securities in the Recreation Commission's name.
+Of the bank balance, \$250,000 was covered by federal depository insurance and \$25,547 was collateralized with securities held by the pledging financial institutions' agents in the Recreation Commission's name.

 Custodial Credit Risk - Investments.
 For an investment, this is the risk that, in the event of the failure of the issuer or counterparty, the Recreation Commission will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 State statutes require investments to be adequately secured.
-The Recreation Commission had no investments of this type at June 30, 2017.
+The Recreation Commission had no investments of this type at June 30, 2018.